jonescompneurolab/SpectralEvents/README.md

 ```
 Algorithm for finding and calculating spectral events on a trial-by-trial basis of of a single subject/session.
 Uses the following method:
 1. Retrieve all local maxima in TFR using imregionalmax
-2. Pick out maxima within the frequency band (eventBand) of interest
+2. Pick out maxima above threshold and within the frequency band (eventBand) of interest
-3. Threshold maxima and classify events
-4. Identify and organize event features
+3. Identify and organize event features

 Inputs:
 * `eventBand` - range of frequencies ([Fmin_event Fmax_event]; Hz) over which above-threshold spectral power events are classified.